kevinadrianpl/personal-blog/content/english/post/passwords.md

 Secondly, can your password be dictionary cracked?
 Meaning that you want to choose a password that cannot be easily found in a word list or dictionary which is a list of the most commonly used words and passwords.
 For example, the password 'password123' would take seconds to crack, the password 'mywebsitepassword', even though this is a long password it can easily be found in a dictionary and takes seconds to crack as well.

 An example of a good password would be something like 'h0rs3st@ble!$'.
 This would take too long to crack for bad actors to even try, which is great.
 You should always maintain strong passwords for all your devices and accounts.
+Always try to avoid re-using passwords which can be one of the easiest methods bad actors have of gaining access to your other accounts.
-Never re-use passwords because if one account were to get hacked, they would use that password on your other accounts and may get lucky.
+If one account were to get hacked, they would use that password on your other accounts and may get lucky.
+It is getting easier to use this method with the cost of high-spec computing prices dropping more each year.
 Re-using passwords is just as bad as a bad password.

 ## Password Managers